-- Ranked #2 for two consecutive years in nursing research funding from the National Institutes of Health (NIH).
+- Consistently ranked in the top tier of colleges in nursing research funding from the National Institutes of Health (NIH).

 - Ranked by Internationalstudent.com as the #1 College of Nursing for international students to receive their nursing education.

 - Ranked #1 in Illinois and nationally #23 for Masters and #26 for Doctor of Nursing Practice by U.S. News & World Report for top graduate programs in Colleges of Nursing.
 Specialty programs ranked: